How to enhance my learning environment to support the speech, language and communication of children and young people with more specialist needs

 Makaton sign and symbol resources

-These free Makaton resources are available for you to access and use to support communication with young people.
-These symbols and signs, which can also be shared with families and carers, help you to provide extra information and clues about what you are saying as well as support the development of essential communication skills such as attention and listening and understanding.
+These free Makaton resources are available for you to access and use to support communication with children.
+These symbols and signs, which can also be shared with families, help you to provide extra information and clues about what you are saying as well as support the development of essential communication skills such as attention and listening and understanding.

 Signs and Symbols